northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 Python TensorFlow Checkpointing example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example demonstrates how implement a longer TensorFlow ML training using the **tf.keras** Checkpointing `API <https://www.tensorflow.org/tutorials/keras/save_and_load>`_ and multiple shorter Slurm job arrays on the gpu partition.
+This example demonstrates how to implement a longer TensorFlow ML job by training using the **tf.keras** Checkpointing `API <https://www.tensorflow.org/tutorials/keras/save_and_load>`_ and multiple shorter Slurm job arrays on the gpu partition.
 Below the example **submit_tf_array.bash** script::

  #!/bin/bash